Accounts receivable (AR) refers to the outstanding invoices a company has or the money it is owed from its clients.

-If a company has Receivables, then they’ve made a sale, but have not yet collected the money from the purchaser.
-Most companies operate by allowing a portion of their sales to be on credit, offering their clients the ability to pay after receiving the service.
+If a company has “receivables,” it’s made a sale but has not yet collected the money from the purchaser.
+Most companies operate by allowing a portion of their sales to be on credit, offering their clients the ability to pay after receiving the product or service.
 For example, utility companies typically bill their customers after they have received electricity.
-While the utility or energy company waits for its customers to pay their bills, the unpaid invoices are considered Accounts Receivable.
+While the utility waits for its customers to pay their bills, the unpaid invoices are considered accounts receivable.

 Accounts receivable should not be confused with accounts payable (AP).
-AP is the debt a company owes to its suppliers or vendors, accounts receivable is the debt of the buyers to the company.
-Accounts Receivables are important assets to a firm, while Accounts Payable are liabilities that must be paid in the future by the company.
-Basically, firms choose to offer receivables to encourage customers to choose their products over the competitor’s products.
+AP is the debt a company owes to its suppliers or vendors.
+Accounts receivable is the debt of the buyers to the company.
+AR is an important assets to a firm, while AP is a liability that must be paid.

 What is the Accounts Receivable Process?

-Also, the company will establish terms and conditions for credit sales.
-The document outlines the client’s obligations and requirements.
-The firm must ensure that it complies with Federal laws on credit, such as full disclosure of the credit practices.
-For example, the company has to clearly communicate the interest rates for the credit.
+The company must also establish terms and conditions for credit sales.
+This includes a document that outlines the client’s obligations and requirements.
+The business must ensure that it complies with federal credit laws.

-The terms and conditions differ for large and small firms.
-Large companies may opt to give a customer longer periods of time.
-On the flip side, small firms cannot afford to offer goods on credit for longer periods due to their less cash flow and low capital.
+Terms and conditions may differ for large and small companies.
+Large companies may opt to give a customer longer periods of time for repayment.
+Small businesses generally cannot afford to offer goods on credit for longer periods.

 Step 2: Invoicing Customers

-An invoice is a document provided to the buyer detailing the products and services that have been rendered, the costs of those products and services, as well as the date payment is expected.
+An invoice is a document provided to the buyer detailing the products or services that have been rendered, the cost and the date payment is expected.
 Each invoice has a unique number for easy reference.

 Step 3: Tracking Accounts Receivable

-This step is performed by an Accounts Receivables (AR) Officer.
-The Officer keys out a payment deposited into the bank account of the supplier, feeds it into the AR system, and then allocates it to an invoice.
+This step is performed by an accounts receivable (AR) officer.
+The officer enters payments into the AR system and allocates it to an invoice.

-The officer also reconciles the AR ledger to be certain that all the payments are accounted for and properly posted, and then issues monthly statements to clients.
-The statement provides details for the customers about the amounts owed as per previously sent invoices.
+The officer also reconciles the AR ledger to be certain that all the payments are accounted for and properly posted.
+Then they issue monthly statements to clients.
+A statement provides details for the customers about the amounts owed per previously sent invoices.